Albert Zomaya

 Albert Y. Zomaya is currently the Chair Professor of High Performance Computing & Networking and Australian Research Council Professorial Fellow in the School of Information Technologies, The University of Sydney.
-He is also the Director of the Centre for Distributed and High Performance Computing.
+He is also the director of the Centre for Distributed and High Performance Computing.
 He is currently the Editor in Chief of IEEE Transactions on Sustainable Computing and Springer's Scalable Computing and Communications.
 He was past Editor in Chief of the IEEE Transactions on Computers.

 Biography and education

 Zomaya, an ethnic Assyrian, received his B.S. degree (1987) from Kuwait University in Electrical Engineering and PhD degree (1990) in Control Engineering from Sheffield University, United Kingdom.

 Career

-Zomaya held the CISCO Systems Chair Professor of Internetworking during the period 2002–2007 and also was Head of school for 2006–2007 in the same school.
-Prior to his current appointment he was a Full Professor in the School of Electrical, Electronic and Computer Engineering at the University of Western Australia, where he also led the Parallel Computing Research Laboratory during the period 1990–2002.
-He served as Associate–, Deputy–, and Acting–Head in the same department, and held numerous visiting positions and has extensive industry involvement.
-Professor Zomaya received his PhD from the Department of Automatic Control and Systems Engineering, Sheffield University in the United Kingdom.
+Zomaya held the CISCO Systems Chair Professor of Internetworking during the period 2002–2007 and also was head of school for 2006–2007 in the same school.
+Prior to his current appointment, he was a full professor in the School of Electrical, Electronic and Computer Engineering at the University of Western Australia, where he also led the Parallel Computing Research Laboratory during the period 1990–2002.
+He served as associate head, deputy head, and acting head in the same department, and held numerous visiting positions and has extensive industry involvement.
+Zomaya received his PhD from the Department of Automatic Control and Systems Engineering, Sheffield University in the United Kingdom.

 Zomaya published more than 1000 scientific papers and articles and is author, co-author or editor of more than 20 books.
-He is currently the Editor in Chief of IEEE Transactions on Sustainable Computing and Springer's Scalable Computing and Communications and serves as an associate editor for 22 leading journals.
-He was past Editor in Chief of IEEE Transactions on Computers.
-Professor Zomaya is the Founding Editor of the Wiley Book Series on Parallel and Distributed Computing.
+He is currently the editor in chief of IEEE Transactions on Sustainable Computing and Springer's Scalable Computing and Communications and serves as an associate editor for 22 leading journals.
+He was editor in chief of IEEE Transactions on Computers.
+Zomaya is the founding editor of the Wiley Book Series on Parallel and Distributed Computing.